U-boat campaign: Unrestricted submarine warfare

+Von Pohl breached protocol by acting without proper consultation with the Kaiser and the other naval offices, but the Germans were now bound to the strategy to avoid political embarrassment.
+The measure was subject to fierce internal debate amongst the German government as neutral nations and the Kaiser reacted strongly negatively, and a compromise was put in place whereby neutral shipping (which the admiralty wished to attack as well) would be spared.
+In a February 12 directive, von Pohl's replacement as Admiralty Chief Gustav Bachmann however noted that enemy passenger vessels should be deliberately targeted, so as to create a "shock effect".

-The German U-boat force was now primarily based at Ostend in Belgium, giving the submarines better access to the sea lanes around England.
-The Germans made use of this advantage, sending out about 20 U-boats to begin the naval blockade.
+Though the Germans had only 21 submarines available, not all of which were operational, they were now primarily based at Ostend in Belgium, giving the submarines better access to the sea lanes around England.
 In January, before the declaration of "unrestricted submarine warfare" as the submarine blockade was called, 43,550 tonnes of shipping had been sunk by U-boats.
 The number of sinkings then steadily increased, with 168,200 tonnes going down in August.
-Attacking without warning, German U-Boats sank nearly 100,000 GRT per month, an average of 1.9 ships daily.
+Attacking sometimes without warning, German U-boats sank nearly 100,000 GRT per month, an average of 1.9 ships daily.
+The economic and military effect was however, virtually nothing.
+Britain alone had around 20 million GRT in shipping at the start of the war and production managed to keep pace with losses.